top of page

 Also, some homes are located in communities where the homeowners association (HOA) limits the installation of solar panels or requires homes to have a consistent appearance.
 However, solar shingles are often permitted in these cases, enabling more homes to take advantage of solar energy.

-Cons of Photovoltaic Shingles
+Cons of Solar Roof Shingles

 Ultimately, whether solar shingles are a good fit for your customers depends on their home, goals, and project budget.
 As solar roof shingles become more common, the prices may decrease, creating more widespread appeal.